zubinchopra/portaldocs/portal-sdk/generated/portalfx-notifications.md

 <a name="notifications"></a>
 ## Notifications

+A notification is a short message that informs the user about an event that has occurred, or may occur, in the system.
+Notifications contain useful and relevant information.

 The Notifications menu aggregates messages across all Portal extensions and cloud-connected services.
 It does this by using local client notifications and global server events from the Event service.
 Messages can be informational, warnings, or errors, as in the following image.

 ![alt-text](../media/portalfx-notifications/notifications.png "Notifications help project status and progress")

-A notification is a short message that informs the user about an event that has occurred, or may occur, in the system.
-Notifications contain useful and relevant information.

-* Client notifications are only available in the current browser session.
-When the browser is refreshed, local, client notifications are lost.

-* Server events are maintained by the public Event service.
-The Event service tracks all service events, which may be aggregated into larger operations.
-The aggregates are then displayed as notifications within the Portal.
-The Notifications hub automatically displays notifications for all critical, error, and completed deployment events.
-Server events are preferred over client notifications because they are persisted.

-If you're using one of the older, PDL-based Notifications APIs, use the Notifications v3 upgrade guide located at [portalfx-notifications-migration.md](portalfx-notifications-migration.md) to convert your code.
+If you are using one of the older, PDL-based Notifications APIs, use the Notifications v3 upgrade guide located at [portalfx-notifications-migration.md](portalfx-notifications-migration.md) to convert your code to a newer edition.

 <a name="notifications-notification-statuses"></a>
 ### Notification statuses

-Always use the correct status for notifications.
-Use the following list as a guide.
+The following list contains the correct statuses for notifications.

 **InProgress**: Long-running operation has started or is executing.
 It may be creating new resources or changing state.

 **Info**: Successful or non-critical updates, like state changes, that do not require action on the part of the user.
 Some examples are stopped websites and services.

 **Advisory**: Informational or potential warnings, issues under investigation, or changes that should have no impact.
 This includes upcoming data migrations or outage investigations.

-**Warning**: Pproblem or issue that might require attention, or could result in a more critical error.
+**Warning**: Problem or issue that might require attention, or could result in a more critical error.
 One example is a  certificate that is  about to expire.

 **Error**: Problem or condition that should be investigated, like data loss.